-MORE DRAMA: The Patriots’ New Star Antoino Brown Accused Of Raping His Former Trainer
+MORE DRAMA: The Patriots’ New Star Antonio Brown Accused Of Raping His Former Trainer

 The story obtained in court documents states that the first encounter happened in June 2017 at his Pittsburgh home, not too long after being hired by him as a personal trainer.
 On that occasion, court documents state “Brown exposed himself and kissed [her] without her consent”.
 Later, at his Florida residence, “Brown, while positioned behind her, began masturbating near her without her knowledge and ejaculated on her back”.

 Following those two incidents, she also claims he bragged about it to her, which is when she chose to stop working for him.
 Months later, Taylor claims he reached out to make amends and have her return to training him.
-While she was skeptical, she eventually resumed training sessions against her better judgement.
+While she was skeptical, she eventually resumed training sessions against her better judgment.

 Almost a year later, on May 20th 2018, court documents reveal “Brown cornered [her] forced her down onto a bed, pushed her face into the mattress, and forcibly raped her”.
-Taylor expressed she tried to fight back but he over powered her as she screamed and cried and yelled both “no” and “stop”.
+Taylor expressed she tried to fight back but he overpowered her as she screamed and cried and yelled both “no” and “stop”.
 As for the emotions she felt after the ordeal, “she had near-daily panic attacks, frequent suicidal ideations, and insomnia.
 She has also lost a remarkable amount of weight — 30 pounds in one month — due to stress.”

 As the story broke, Taylor has issued her own statement via her lawyer: